-- in the Agriculture, Horticulture and Equine Studies Diploma programs, a minimum of 9.00 credits must be related to the program of study.
-A maximum of 3.00 transfer credits from the Independent Study program may be allowed with program approval. - 2. in the Food, Nutrition and Risk Management Diploma program, a minimum of 10.00 credits must be related to the program of study. - 3. in the Veterinary Technology Diploma program, a minimum of 12.00 credits must be related to the program of study. - 4. in the Turfgrass Management Diploma program, a minimum of 11.00 credits must be related to the program of study.
+- 1. in the Agriculture, Horticulture and Diploma programs, a minimum of 9.00 credits must be related to the program of study.
+A maximum of 3.00 transfer credits from the Independent Study program may be allowed with program approval. - 2. in the Food, Nutrition and Risk Management Diploma program, a minimum of 10.00 credits must be related to the program of study. - in the Veterinary Technology Diploma program, a minimum of 12.00 credits must be related to the program of study. - 4. in the Turfgrass Management Diploma program, a minimum of 11.00 credits must be related to the program of study. - in the Equine Care and Management Diploma program, a minimum of 10.5 credits must be related to the program of study. - 6. in the Food Science and Quality Management Diploma program, a minimum of 10.5 credits must be related to the program of study.